Hens in the Garden?!

 Live and let live

-Your hens will be useful in the garden – they are very good at breaking up soil after you have dug over the vegetable garden in the winter; they forage for pests and produce droppings, an excellent fertiliser.
+Your hens can be useful in the garden: They are very good at breaking up soil after you have dug over the vegetable garden in the winter; they forage for pests and produce droppings, an excellent fertiliser.
 My hens love following me around when I am digging the vegetable garden and are practically under my fork as I turn the soil so that they can grab worms.
+While they may never express it a real fondness and trust grows, and you’ll see their happy feet trotting towards you as you put out their chick feeder and waterer or simply go out to tend to your plants.

 Your hens will: